hagen1778/fasthttploader/README.md

 # fasthttploader

-Tool for http load-testing with auto-adjustment of load.
+Tool for http load-testing with auto-adjustment of load for Go 1.7+

 ### Quickstart
 Install: